Uncategorized

 The Best Options for Treating Tendinopathy (Tendinitis).

 There are a number of options for treating tendinopathy/tendinitis.
-Initially non-surgical options are explored such as strengthening, eccentric strengthening, ultrasound, deep tissue massage, non steroidal anti-inflammatory medication, and dry needling.
-If these do not work, more aggressive and costly treatments such as extracorporeal shockwave therapy, and corticosteroid injections may be used.
-Even more costly are [...]
+Initially non-surgical options are explored such as strengthening, eccentric strengthening, ultrasound, deep tissue massage, non steroidal anti-inflammatory medication, dry needling and extracorporeal shock wave therapy.
+If these do not work, more aggressive and costly treatments such as corticosteroid injections, platelet rich plasma (PRP) injections or surgical [...]

 Home/Nursing Home Visits & stroke rehabilitation in Edinburgh